ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 With that said, we noticed there was quite the split in opinions between osu! and the rest of modes when asking such a question.
 While responses between osu!taiko, osu!catch, and osu!mania remained more or less balanced, osu! was the only mode with a disproportionate amount of players claiming that the section's quality has decreased over the past few years.
 Moreover, game modes other than osu! seemed to boast of a newer player base as many users claimed not to be keeping up with beatmaps from previous years.

-Respondents active in osu!, however, seem to be more pessimistic with an almost even split between those who believe the section's quality hasn't changed (**31%**), and those who think it has declined (**28%**). osu!mania players remain the most optimistic, being the group with the highest percentage of people who think the Ranked section has improved, even if just a bit!
+Respondents active in osu!, however, seem to be more pessimistic with 2/3 of respondents either believing that the section's quality hasn't changed or that it has declined. osu!mania players remain the most optimistic, being the group with the highest percentage of people who think the Ranked section has improved, even if just a bit!

 And speaking of quality...